oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 [CallbackSupported](Org.OData.Capabilities.V1.xml#L174)|[CallbackType?](#CallbackType)|<a name="CallbackSupported"></a>Supports callbacks for the specified protocols
 [ChangeTracking](Org.OData.Capabilities.V1.xml#L200)|[ChangeTrackingType?](#ChangeTrackingType)|<a name="ChangeTracking"></a>Change tracking capabilities of this service or entity set
 [CountRestrictions](Org.OData.Capabilities.V1.xml#L221)|[CountRestrictionsType?](#CountRestrictionsType)|<a name="CountRestrictions"></a>Restrictions on /$count path suffix and $count=true system query option
-[NavigationRestrictions](Org.OData.Capabilities.V1.xml#L236)|[NavigationRestrictionsType?](#NavigationRestrictionsType)|<a name="NavigationRestrictions"></a>Restrictions on navigating properties according to OData URL conventions <p>Restrictions specified on an entity set are valid whether the request is directly to the entity set or through a navigation property bound to that entity set.
-Services can specify a different set of restrictions specific to a path, in which case the more specific restrictions take precedence.</p>
+[NavigationRestrictions](Org.OData.Capabilities.V1.xml#L236)|[NavigationRestrictionsType?](#NavigationRestrictionsType)|<a name="NavigationRestrictions"></a>Restrictions on navigating properties according to OData URL conventions<br>Restrictions specified on an entity set are valid whether the request is directly to the entity set or through a navigation property bound to that entity set.
+Services can specify a different set of restrictions specific to a path, in which case the more specific restrictions take precedence.
 [IndexableByKey](Org.OData.Capabilities.V1.xml#L319)|[Tag](Org.OData.Core.V1.md#Tag)|<a name="IndexableByKey"></a>Supports key values according to OData URL conventions
 [TopSupported](Org.OData.Capabilities.V1.xml#L323)|[Tag](Org.OData.Core.V1.md#Tag)|<a name="TopSupported"></a>Supports $top
 [SkipSupported](Org.OData.Capabilities.V1.xml#L327)|[Tag](Org.OData.Core.V1.md#Tag)|<a name="SkipSupported"></a>Supports $skip